lovette/bootstrap-bash/README.md

 #### modules.txt

 Text file listing names of modules that will be applied for the role.

+	module|(module) [order]

 Blank lines and comment lines beginning with "#" will be ignored.
-Optional modules can be specified by wrapping with parenthesis.
+Optional modules can be specified by enclosing the name within parenthesis.

 The `modules.txt` file in each directory above a subrole will be applied when a role is selected.
 This allows for common modules to be defined in common role directories.

+The installation order of modules can be controlled by assigning the module a numerical order.
+Modules will be installed in order.
+The default order is based on the order they are listed in modules.txt.
+Explicitly defining an order allows subroles to install modules before or after inherited modules.

 Package Management
 ---